Captain-Rohith/Linux-Loginware/README.md

 For example, if you're looking for `sqlite`, you can type `sqlite`, and it will display all related packages, along with their menu locations.
 This feature is very useful for quickly finding where a package is located. in the same way you can include sudo, bash, and other essential packages.

-Python and Node.js packages might need to be installed post-build since Buildroot doesn’t natively manage `pip` or `npm` dependencies.
-SQLite, Apache, and Xorg settings can be directly configured in Buildroot's `menuconfig`.

 ### 3. Adding Custom Packages

 1. First, create a directory structure for the new custom package inside the `package/` directory of your Buildroot project.